hhhyyeee/blur-yolo/README.md

 ### Outline
 * FastAPI based Web API which outfocuses the given picture.
 * Yolo detects the objects from the picture and determines the prominent one.
-* Blur out the rest of the picture using OpenCV.
+* Blur out the rest of the picture using OpenCV and save it in `/api` directory.

 ### Getting better...
 #### 26/07/20